Arden Clise - Founder and President

 Arden has more than 25 years of business experience in marketing, management, event planning and public relations.
 She received her certification as an etiquette consultant by The Etiquette Institute and earned her Bachelor’s degree in English Literature from the University of Washington.

 A Seattle native, Arden lives with her sweet Boston Terrier, Augie.

 Raised in Colorado with parents from the South, etiquette and poise were non-negotiable in Leslie’s childhood home.
-Formal candlelight dinner was an everyday occurrence and manners were strictly enforced.
+Formal candlelight dinners were an everyday occurrence and manners were strictly enforced.

 It wasn’t until she became the Operations Manager for a big-six public accounting firm that she realized not everyone knew how to use place settings correctly or behave appropriately in social and business situations.
 Her teaching began here, with young new employees who needed guidance in navigating business lunches, meetings and special events.
 Watching these young college graduates become poised and confident was extremely rewarding.

-After 10 years in public accounting, Leslie took time to raise her two children.
-She started a small in-home stationery business (thank you notes are a passion), then taught preschool for four years, where, again, she could begin to teach young people appropriate manners at the snack and lunch tables.
+Leslie worked in Public Accounting for over 10 years, then stayed home to raise her two children.
+She started a small in-home stationery business (thank you notes are a passion), and taught preschool for four years, where, again, she could teach young people the importance of kind manners.

 After 32 years in the Seattle area, Leslie and her husband relocated to the Dallas/Fort Worth area to be closer to their adult children.